jia-enwu/jia-enwu.github.io/_publications/2025-wu_CA_quota.md

 ## Overview

 This paper examines whether California’s board gender quota (SB 826) improved women’s career advancement beyond the boardroom.
-Using a natural experiment from the SB 826, the study evaluates how increased female board representation affected:
-1) **female executives**, and
-2) **female employees** in the broader workforce.
+Using the SB 826 as a natural experiment, the study evaluates how increased female board representation affected: **female executives**, and **female employees** in the broader workforce.

-The analysis reveals a **divergent pattern**: the policy generated a short-term decline in female executives, but a meaningful increase in women in the broader workforce—highlighting distinct mechanisms operating at different organizational levels.
+The analysis reveals a **divergent pattern**: the policy generated a short-term decline in female executives, but a meaningful increase in women in the broader workforce.
+These results highlight distinct mechanisms operating at different organizational levels.

 ## Research Design